 Q: I have a Tax Debt to the ATO, can I set up a payment plan?

 A: Yes, if your debt is under $100,000, it can be set up via automated phone prompts.
 Also, you can set up payment plans direct with the ATO or their debt collection company.
 We find, the payment plans are mostly between 12-18 months and do not (usually) exceed 24 months.

 All ATO tax obligations such as BAS lodgements, financials, and superannuation obligations would need to be maintained; otherwise, the tax debt payment plans would be cancelled.
 If so, legal action would continue.

 Q: Why do I have a tax debt?

-A: There are a number of reasons a tax debt can occur which we have found tend to fall into the categories below:
+A: There are several reasons a tax debt can occur, which we have found tend to fall into the categories below:

-- Misunderstanding of your tax obligations.
-We find this is mostly the case with small businesses where the business owner didn’t understand all the taxes needed to be paid.
-This could include personal income tax, business income tax, GST, PAYG instalments and superannuation owed.
+- Firstly, misunderstanding of your tax obligations.
+We see this is mostly the case with small businesses where the business owner didn’t understand all the taxes needed to be paid.
+Such as, misunderstanding of personal income tax, business income tax, GST, PAYG instalments and superannuation owed.